 Money Launderers use different methods to create complex layers of financial transactions designed to confuse and cloud the paper trail and make it difficult for authorities to trace them back to their source.

-Navigating through the money laundering stages, particularly during layering, illicit actors conceal their financial activities by investing in high-value assets such as real estate or expensive artwork, which are then sold to introduce the assets back into the financial ecosystem, effectively 'cleaning' the money.
+Navigating through the stages of money laundering, particularly during layering, illicit actors conceal their financial activities by investing in high-value assets such as real estate or expensive artwork, which are then sold to introduce the assets back into the financial ecosystem, effectively 'cleaning' the money.
 Alternatively, they might utilize a network of shell companies to mask true ownership and disrupt traceability.

 Another example of layering in money laundering involves the utilization of cryptocurrency.
 Perpetrators could use illicit funds to purchase cryptocurrency, transferring it among various wallets and exchanges, thereby clouding the transaction trail before converting it into fiat currency.
 This method utilizes the relative anonymity of cryptocurrency transactions to shield the origins of the funds.